CloudHealth/aws-digest-cube-workers/README.md

 # aws-digest-cube-workers

 The `aws-digest` deployment group specific repo extends the `cp-workers` repo's cube-worker deployment unit with containerization, and k8s deployment capabilities.
-This repo dpesn't holds any application specific code.
-This fully re-uses the code base from cp-workers while this repo provides CI/CD enrichments to enable isolated testing.
+This repo doesn't holds any application specific code.
+This fully re-uses the code base from cp-workers and this repo provides CI/CD enrichments to enable isolated testing